isomerpages/govtech-corp/media/technews/_posts/2020-04-25-post-Tech tips to beat COVID19 blues — part 1.md

 <h3>4.
 Embrace the outdoors</h3>
 <p>Physical activity is important for our health, mood and productivity.
-If you’re thinking of taking a walk outdoors or going for a trail run, make sure it’s not too crowded by visiting an online portal named&nbsp;
-<a href="https://safedistparks.nparks.gov.sg/" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">Safe Distance @ Parks</a>.
-Co-developed by GovTech and NParks, the website
-allows you to check how crowded a park is in advance so that you can plan your outing accordingly.</p>
+If you’re thinking of taking a walk outdoors or going for a trail run, make sure it’s not too crowded by visiting an online portal named&nbsp;Safe Distance @ Parks.
+Co-developed by GovTech and NParks, the website allows you to check how crowded a park is in advance so that you can plan your outing accordingly.</p>
 <p>The portal monitors the real-time visitors of major parks and green spaces
 with the help of data gathered by staff on the ground and aerial photographs taken by drones.
 NParks has advised that people should avoid areas where footfall is high and return home as soon as they complete their exercise to free up space and allow others to use the park.</p>
-<p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="NParks map which shows the crowd status of parks in Singapore online, for people who love to hike" src="/images/technews/Tech_tips_to_beat_COVID_19_blues___part_1_2.jpg">
 </div>
 <h3>5.
 Stay healthy with home workouts</h3>
 <p>Are parks too crowded?
 Fret not.
 Plenty of YouTube and Instagram videos
 and apps catering to varying fitness goals provide home workouts you can bank on.
-For example,&nbsp;<a href="https://apps.apple.com/us/app/fiton-fitness-workout-plans/id1442473191" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">FitOn app</a>&nbsp;offers free exercises designed by celebrity trainers, ranging from pilates to high-intensity interval training sessions.</p>
+For example,&nbsp;FitOn app&nbsp;offers free exercises designed by celebrity trainers, ranging from pilates to high-intensity interval training sessions.</p>
 <p>If you’d like to support local fitness experts while working on your health
-goals at the same time, why not try&nbsp;<a href="https://circle.myactivesg.com/" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">ActiveSG Circle</a>,
-a new platform connecting freelance fitness instructors to users across Singapore.
+goals at the same time, why not try&nbsp;ActiveSG Circle, a new platform connecting freelance fitness instructors to users across Singapore.
 With 88 verified instructors in piloxing, Zumba, yoga and more, you can choose from free content or classes that cost as little as $10 to $20 per session.</p>
-<p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="Screenshot from ActiveSG website" src="/images/technews/Tech_tips_to_beat_COVID_19_blues___part_1_3.jpg">
 </div>